FahimF/GoSync/README.md

 1. Open Obsidian Settings > Local Sync Lite.
 2.  **Server URL**: Set to your server's address (e.g., `http://localhost:8080` or `http://192.168.1.X:8080` if running on another machine).
-3.  **Device Name**: Give your device a friendly name (e.g., "My MacBook") to identify it in the server dashboard.
+3.  **Device Name**: Give your device a friendly name (e.g., "My MacBook") to identify it in the server dashboard and in file history.
-4. Click "Sync Now" or start editing files!
+4.  **Enable Sync**: Toggle this ON to activate synchronization.
+(It is disabled by default).
+5.  **Resync All**: Use the "Resync" button to force a full re-synchronization of all files.

 ## Building & Deployment